Home

 Grooming your cat regularly with the grooming tools listed here can go a long way to preventing this condition.

 Note: If your cat is grooming excessively due to a medical or emotional problem, you'll want to address that quickly.
 Fleas, ear mites, and diseases affecting internal organs may cause excessive scratching or licking of the ears, head, or body.
-Make sure your cat is checked out by your vet, and check your cat for parasites regularly.

 Failure To Self Groom - Most cats are quite fastidious about hygiene.
 Some cats, however, may fail to groom properly due to illness.
 Others, for whatever reason, may show a chronic lack of grooming.